rvicedomini/MADRe/README.md

 ## How to run MADRe?

 This README contains basic information on how to run MADRe pipeline.
-However, **for more detailed tuorial check [toy_example/Tutorial.md](https://github.com/lbcb-sci/MADRe/blob/main/toy_example/Tutorial.md) file**.
+However, **for a more detailed tuorial check [toy_example/Tutorial.md](https://github.com/lbcb-sci/MADRe/blob/main/toy_example/Tutorial.md) file**.

 ## Run specific steps